op-de-kop/op-de-kop/src/en-US/index.md

    - Last class: July 11th

-We will have an end of season training at july 10th.
+We will have an end of season training on july 10th.

 ### Entry Requirements: